-NMi is proud to announce: SMDA testing possible!
+NMi is proud to announce: SMDA testing is possible within a few weeks!

 In the coming years, as one of the means to reduce energy consumption, up to 53 million smart meters will be installed in all houses in Great Britain.
 Contrary to traditional utility meters, smart meters allow the electricity companies to communicate with the meters in consumers’ homes to obtain up-to-date readings, set tariffs and provide live consumption data.
 This is done via the Data Communications Company (DCC) and requires hardware and software solutions, as well as security procedures, that have to function correctly under any circumstances.